Verizon exhibits 5G-connected robots at conference in Barcelona

 BARCELONA, Jun 28 (.) – Verizon showed at the Mobile World conference on Monday two robots that use 5G connectivity and Multiple Access Edge Computing (MEC) to communicate with each other.

-MEC uses augmented reality and machine learning to analyze big data where it was collected, whether in a factory, an oil rig, or in an office, and requires fast data transfers that only high-speed 5G signals provide.
+MEC uses augmented reality and machine learning to analyze big data where it was collected, be it in a factory, an oil rig, or in an office, and requires fast data transfers that only high-speed 5G signals provide.

 “When you have more than one robot in one place, you run into a problem: they are still just machines and they can’t communicate with each other naturally,” Verizon chief strategy officer Rima Qureshi said at the event in Barcelona. .